 The free version will compress new images as long as they are low file size, so you'll need to edit photos to resize them prior to upload.
 We do this with Lightroom and a preset to our desired file size, but online tools exist for this as well.

 Optimizing images before uploading is also important because most server packages have a maximum disk space allotment for your pricing tier.
 No sense wasting it with high-res images when you'll be showing optimized ones, so reduce the file size before you upload!

 For those who do not know what a lazy load is, it is essentially a technique that defers loading of all images/scripts/programs that are below a given screen view.
 Rather than load all 20 images in your post at the start (and slow your site down), lazy load plug-ins can defer loading the images until a user's screen is within a set pixel distance from the content itself.

-For this site, we use Lazy Load by WP Rocket, a free plug-in that lets you select lazy load for images, scripts, and other features (the free version of WP Smush should also have a lazy load feature as well for those looking to reduce plug-ins).
-We only check the image box at the recommendation of our ad network, which left us with the issue of scripts that we'll tackle a bit later in this post.
+For this site, we use WP Rocket, a paid plug-in that lets you select lazy load for images, scripts, and other features for page caching (the free version of WP Smush should also have a lazy load feature as well for those looking to reduce plug-ins).
+We only check the image box at the recommendation of our ad network.

 In any case, coupling this with image resizing caused a huge jump in our Page Speed Insight score on its own.